sguichard/doomsday_trainer/README.md

 doomsday_trainer
 ================

-A simple Python program for testing your ability to calculate the day of the week for any date using the Doomsday Algorithm.
+A simple Python program for testing your ability to mentally calculate the day of the week for any date using the Doomsday Algorithm.
 To learn more about the algorithm see:

 http://en.wikipedia.org/wiki/Doomsday_rule

-The main feature of the program is that when you guess incorrectly, the program will walk you through the algorithm so that you can determine where you errored.
+The main feature is that when you guess incorrectly, the program will walk you through the algorithm to show you where things went awry.

 The program picks dates at random, but you are more likely to see dates in nearby years.